 Origin and history

-The sweet orange, from the orange tree ( Citrus sinensis ), is an iconic fruit of the citrus family.
-Native to China and Southeast Asia, it was introduced to Europe in the 16th century by Portuguese navigators.
-Unlike the bitter orange (Seville orange), the sweet orange is sweet, juicy, and highly prized for its pleasant flavor and high vitamin C content.
-Over time, it has become one of the most consumed fruits in the world, a symbol of vitality and well-being.
+The sweet orange, which comes from the orange tree (Citrus sinensis), is an iconic fruit of the citrus family.
+Originally from China and Southeast Asia, it was introduced to Europe in the 16th century by Portuguese sailors.
+Unlike the bitter orange (bitter orange tree), the sweet orange is sweet, juicy, and highly prized for its pleasant flavor and high vitamin C content.
+Over time, it has become one of the most widely consumed fruits in the world, a symbol of vitality and well-being.